What Is Paranoia?

 Paranoia is thinking and feeling as if you are under threat even though there is none or very little evidence that you are.
 Paranoid thoughts can also be described as delusions.
 There are lots of different kinds of threat you might be scared and worried about.

 Paranoid thoughts could also be exaggerated suspicions.
 For example, someone made a nasty comment about you once and you believe that they are directing a hate campaign against you.

 Paranoia a lot of times is a symptom of an underlying condition such as paranoid personality disorder, schizophrenia or delusional disorder, etc. The treatment of paranoia can include prescribed medicines and some different therapies or a combination of them.

-The common feeling experienced by people suffering from Paranoia is that they are being target of persecution by others.
-Their feeling ranges between hallucinating ideas of being central figures in situations which are far from reality.
+The common feeling experienced by people suffering from paranoia is that they are targets of persecution by others.
+Their feeling ranges between hallucinating ideas of being the central figures in situations which are far from reality.
 These ideas have very little connection to them in real life.

-In paranoia, your fears become amplified and everyone you meet becomes drawn into that web.
+In paranoia your fears become amplified and everyone you meet are drawn into that web.
 You become the center of a threatening universe.

 Most people have paranoid thoughts about threats or harm to themselves but you can also have paranoid thoughts about threats or harm to other people, to your culture or to society as a whole.